-Proposed Project improvements will focus on safety, reliability, and efficiency for the local rural community as well as regional freight traffic.
-According to MnDOT crash data (2020), 20 percent of all crashes within the project area involve medium to heavy freight trucks, and other freight-related vehicles.
-The proposed improvements, specifically installation of RCIs, a quadrant interchange, wider shoulders, and medians between travel lanes, will reduce overall crash frequency at the intersections along US 212 by up to 78 percent and the frequency of severe (fatal and serious injury) crashes by 100 percent.
+The Project improvements will focus on safety and efficiency for the local rural community and regional freight traffic, while enhancing equity and sustainability along the corridor.
+According to MnDOT crash data (2011-2021), approximately 15 percent of all crashes (31 crashes) within the project area involve medium to heavy freight trucks, and other freight-related vehicles.1 The proposed improvements, specifically installation of RCIs, interchange, wider shoulders, and medians between travel lanes, will reduce overall crash frequency at the intersections along US 212 by up to 78 percent and the frequency of severe (fatal and serious injury) crashes by 100 percent.2

-The existing US 212 roadway between CSAH 51 and CSAH 36 is currently at capacity and is identified as a future Congested Principal Arterial in the Metropolitan Council's 2040 Regional Travel Demand Model.
+The existing US 212 roadway between CSAH 51 and CSAH 36 is currently at capacity3 and is identified as a future Congested Principal Arterial in the Metropolitan Council's 2040 Regional Travel Demand Model.
 The Metropolitan Council expects Carver County to grow by over 60 percent by 2040, leading to further congestion and travel time concerns.
 It is likely that industrial and manufacturing land uses will continue to locate near the corridor, further increasing freight traffic on US 212.
 Reconstruction of this segment of roadway is key to ensuring freight facilities and transporters have a safe and efficient connection between rural and urban Minnesota communities.